Frank O'Bannon: Death and legacy

 O'Bannon suffered a massive stroke on September 8, 2003, while he was in Chicago attending the U.S. Midwest–Japan trade conference.
-He was taken to Northwestern Memorial Hospital where he remained unconscious.
-O'Bannon's condition worsened; based on his living will, his family decided to use no further means of support and care.
-He died on September 13, 2003, aged 73, leaving behind his wife Judy (Asmus), three children (Polly, Jennifer and Jonathan) and five grandchildren.
-O'Bannon donated organs (having signed legislation making organ donation easier in Indiana), including his cornea which helped an Illinois woman regain her sight.
-O’Bannon’s ashes were scattered in the O'Bannon family plot at Cedar Hill Cemetery in his hometown of Corydon, Indiana.
+He was taken to Northwestern Memorial Hospital where he remained unconscious, and his condition worsened over the following days.
+In accordance with his living will, his family discontinued further treatment, and he died on September 13, aged 73.
+O'Bannon donated organs (having signed legislation making organ donation easier in Indiana), including his cornea, which helped an Illinois woman regain her sight.
+O’Bannon's ashes were scattered in the family plot at Cedar Hill Cemetery in his hometown of Corydon, Indiana.

-O'Bannon was succeeded in office by Lieutenant Governor Joe E. Kernan of South Bend, who was sworn into office just hours after O'Bannon's death in an emotional ceremony.
+O'Bannon was succeeded in office by Lieutenant Governor Joe E. Kernan of South Bend, who was sworn into office just hours after O'Bannon's death.

 O'Bannon is the subject of the 2006 biography Legacy of a Governor: The Life of Indiana's Frank O'Bannon.

 In February 2006, a memorial bust of O'Bannon was placed outside the Indiana Statehouse Senate chambers.

 Judy O'Bannon resided in her husband's hometown of Corydon, Indiana, and remained active in Democratic politics and in her husband's newspaper, The Corydon Democrat.
 She hosted a statewide public television program, Communities Building Community.
 In November 2013, she married Donald Willsey.